chamx2/chamx2/README.md

 - 👋 Hi, I’m @chamx2
 - 👀 I’m interested in ...Any emerging technology
-- 🌱 I’m currently learning ...Managing and support operations of VR and AR products from ideation to deployment.
+- 🌱 I’m currently learning ...supporting operations of VR and AR in Grundfos IS.
 - 💞️ I’m looking to collaborate on ...VR and AR Projects
 - 📫 How to reach me ... johnhaysupetran@gmail.com
 <!---